-- 1. Center Parkway: The City of Kennewick and the City of Richland named the Tri-City Railroad Company, LLC, and the Port of Benton in a civil lawsuit (Benton County Superior Court, No. 15-2-01039-2).
-The Port of Benton has had basically no involvement in this suit and has no potential financial obligation or liability regardless of the outcome. - 2.
+- Center Parkway: The City of Kennewick and the City of Richland named the Tri-City Railroad Company, LLC (TCRY), and the Port of Benton in a civil lawsuit (Benton County Superior Court, No. 15-2-01039-2).
+The Port of Benton has had basically no involvement in this suit and has no potential financial obligation or liability regardless of the outcome.
+TCRY recently lost their Motion to Dismiss. - 2.
 Taxpayer Lawsuit: The Port of Benton was named in a taxpayer lawsuit originating in Thurston County Superior Court (Randolph Peterson, taxpayer, et al., v.
-Port of Benton, and the State of Washington Department of Revenue, and Intervenor Plaintiff Union Pacific Railroad, and Intervenor Defendant BNSF

-Railway Company, No. 16-2-03211-34).
+Port of Benton, and the State of Washington Department of Revenue, and Intervenor Plaintiff Union Pacific Railroad, and Intervenor Defendant BNSF Railway Company, No. 16-2-03211-34).
 Upon a summary judgment hearing, all issues were decided in favor of the Port of Benton.
 The taxpayer, Randolph Peterson, owner of Tri-City Railroad Company, LLC, attempted to directly appeal the judgment to the Washington Supreme Court.
 The Supreme Court declined to accept the direct appeal and directed the case back to Division II, Court of Appeals out of Tacoma.
-The case has been briefed by all parties and is awaiting oral argument on the Court of Appeals Docket (not yet scheduled, no timeline given).
+Division II then transferred the case to Division I in Seattle.
+Oral arguments were heard at the Court of Appeals on January 15, 2019.
+All parties are still awaiting a ruling.
 The Port does not feel that there is significant outstanding liability in this case.
 Should the taxpayer prevail in the lawsuit, the Port would be forced to charge additional money for use of the rail line as well as additional rent from the TCRY.